-For example, the African Union has recommended that companies doing business in Africa should strive to comply with the OECD Guidelines, even though member countries of the African Union are not members of the OECD.
-See NEPAD-OECD Africa Investment Initiative, online governments and rebel groups, as was the case in Angola, DRC, Liberia, and Sierra Leone.
-104 Although the OECD Guidelines are not legally binding, they assume an elevated legal status in conflict zones because they are often the sole viable benchmarks against which the conduct of business in conflict zones is judged.
-Conflict zones often lack functional governments and even where governments exist, they are unable to protect the rights of their citizens, provide basic public services and ensure effective management of public institutions.
-105 Thus, countries in conflict zones often lack effective legal and regulatory regimes for the conduct of business.
 The OECD Guidelines fill the void and they readily become a substitute for national laws in conflict zones.
-106 A case in point is the DRC whose government was, for much of the last three decades, unable to exercise any form of administrative control over the mineral-bearing regions of the country.
-Rather, most of the mineral-bearing regions of the DRC were captured and controlled by rebel groups whose primary concern was the illegal exploitation of DRC's mineral resources.
-The weakness of DRC's central government meant that laws and regulations governing the exploitation of mineral resources in that country were hardly applied in the mineral bearing regions controlled by rebel groups, effectively rendering these regions lawless.
-As indicated in the NCP case law discussed below, the void in regulatory enforcement in the DRC appears to have been filled by the OECD Guidelines because some mining companies that operated in the lawless regions of DRC were found to have acted in violation of the Guidelines.
+A case in point is the DRC, whose government was, for much of the last three decades, unable to exercise any form of administrative control over the mineral-bearing regions of the country.
+Rather, most of the mineral-bearing regions of the DRC were captured and controlled by rebel groups whose primary concern was the illegal exploitation of the DRC's mineral resources.
+The weakness of the DRC's central government meant that laws and regulations governing the exploitation of mineral resources in that country were hardly applied in the mineral-bearing regions controlled by rebel groups, effectively rendering these regions lawless.
+As indicated in the NCP case law discussed below, the void in regulatory enforcement in the DRC appears to have been filled by the OECD Guidelines because some mining companies that operated in the lawless regions of the DRC were found to have acted in violation of the Guidelines.

-The significance of the OECD Guidelines in conflict zones is enhanced under the 2011 version of the Guidelines which contain references to specific international instruments such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, the International Labour Organization's Declaration
+The significance of the OECD Guidelines in conflict zones is enhanced under the 2011 version of the Guidelines, which contains references to specific international instruments such as the Universal Declaration of Human Rights; the International Covenant on Civil and Political Rights; the International Covenant on Economic, Social, and Cultural Rights; the International Labour Organization's Declaration on Fundamental Principles and Rights at Work; and the Rio Declaration on Environment and Development.
+The incorporation of these international instruments into the OECD Guidelines could enable NCPs to hold MNCs accountable for violation of the instruments, particularly in conflict zones where human rights are very often violated by MNCs in their quest for access to natural resources.